Kitware/kwimage/README.rst

 |GitlabCIPipeline| |GitlabCICoverage| |Appveyor| |Pypi| |Downloads| |ReadTheDocs|

+The main webpage for this project is: https://gitlab.kitware.com/computer-vision/kwimage

-The `kwimage` module handles low-level image operations at a high level.
+The ``kwimage`` module handles low-level image operations at a high level.

+The core ``kwimage`` is a functional library with image-related helper functions that are either unimplemented in or more have a more general interface then their opencv counterparts.

-The `kwimage` module builds on `kwarray` and provides tools commonly needed when addressing computer vision problems.
-This includes functions for reading images, non-maximum-suppression, image warp transformations, and run-length-encoding.
+The ``kwimage`` module builds on ``kwarray`` and provides tools commonly needed when addressing computer vision problems.
+This includes functions for reading images, resizing, image warp transformations, run-length-encoding, and non-maximum-suppression.

+The ``kwimage`` module is also the current home of my annotation data structures, which provide efficient ways to interoperate between different common annotation formats (e.g. different bounding box / polygon / point formats).
+These data structures have both a ``.draw`` and ``.draw_on`` method for overlaying visualizations on matplotlib axes or numpy image matrices respectively.

 Read the docs at: http://kwimage.readthedocs.io/en/master/